-Yes and no. This may cause some consternation, but in small quantities, the tomato fruit is okay for dogs.
+However, this may cause some consternation, but in small quantities, the tomato fruit is okay for dogs.
 There has long been debate on dogs and tomatoes, but the worst a little bit of ripe tomato will do to a dog is cause some stomach upset.

-The green parts of the tomato plant -- the vine, leaves, stems, and unripe fruit -- are another matter altogether.
+The green parts of the tomato plant — the vine, leaves, stems, and unripe fruit — are another matter altogether.
 Solanine is a chemical found in high concentrations in these parts.
 One of the tomato’s natural defenses, solanine is found throughout the nightshade family, including the tomato and potato.
 If you have tomatoes in your garden, you’re better off keeping the dog out.

 Your dog is safe with carrots, preferably cut up into smaller sticks or pieces that they can easily chew on.

-Yes!
 Especially if it’s peeled and given in chewable portions, cucumber is fine for dogs.
 As for pickles, the excess of vinegar and salt in pickles may be a bit more than your dog’s digestive system would appreciate.

 As long as the amount is small and reasonable, asparagus presents no problems for dogs.

-Yes!
 Green beans, in moderation, are fine for dogs.
 Raw or cooked, as long as you avoid salt and other additives, your dog may enjoy some green beans.

 In 1816, Richard Lawrence wrote that “parsnips, carrots, cabbages, and, indeed all vegetable matter, will feed dogs sufficiently well for the purposes of their existence.”
 Fortunately, we know better now to steer our dogs clear of avocado and onion, as well as to keep them from many unripened vegetable plants in the garden.

 Tell us: What kinds of vegetables do your dogs seem to enjoy?
 Have you ever offered a carrot stick to your dog, only to be met with a blank stare?
 Let us know about your dog’s experiences with veggies in the comments!

 Learn more about dogs with Dogster: